-11 amazing of green tea that you should absolutely know about.
+11 amazing green tea that you should absolutely know about.

-Green tea is one the word healthiest and most consumed beverage.
+Green tea is one of the world’s healthiest and most consumed beverages.

 And that is for a good reason.